maxsitt/insect-detect-docs/docs/software/programming.md

   the respective recording duration is conditional on the current charge level.

-Using the default 1080p resolution for the HQ frames will result in an inference and pipeline speed of **~12 fps**, which is fast enough to track moving insects.
+Using the default 1080p resolution for the HQ frames will result in an pipeline speed of **~12 fps**, which is fast enough to track most insects.
 If 4K resolution is used instead, the pipeline speed will decrease to **~3 fps**, which reduces tracking accuracy for fast moving insects.

 For fully automated monitoring in the field, set up a [cron job](../pisetup/#set-up-cron-job){target=_blank} that will run the script